 Colon and rectal surgeons are experts in the surgical and non-surgical treatment of diseases of the colon, rectum, and anus.
 They have completed advanced surgical training in the treatment of these diseases, as well as full general surgical training.
 Board-certified colon and rectal surgeons complete residencies in general surgery and colon and rectal surgery, and pass intensive examinations conducted by the American Board of Surgery and the American Board of Colon and Rectal Surgery.
 They are well versed in the treatment of both benign and malignant diseases of the colon, rectum and anus and are able to perform routine screening examinations and surgically treat conditions, if indicated to do so.

-The American Society of Colon and Rectal Surgeons is dedicated to ensuring high-quality patient care by advancing the science, prevention, and management of disorders and diseases of the colon, rectum, and anus.
-These brochures are inclusive, and not prescriptive.
-Their purpose is to provide information on disease processes, rather than dictate a specific form of treatment.
-They are intended for the use of all practitioners, health care workers, and patients who desire information about the management of the conditions addressed.
-These brochures should not be deemed inclusive of all proper methods of care or exclusive of methods of care reasonably directed to obtaining the same results.
+TThe American Society of Colon and Rectal Surgeons is dedicated to ensuring high-quality patient care by advancing the science, prevention and management of disorders and diseases of the colon, rectum and anus.
+These brochures are inclusive but not prescriptive.
+Their purpose is to provide information on diseases and processes, rather than dictate a specific form of treatment.
+They are intended for the use of all practitioners, health care workers and patients who desire information about the management of the conditions addressed.
+It should be recognized that these brochures should not be deemed inclusive of all proper methods of care or exclusive of methods of care reasonably directed to obtain the same results.
 The ultimate judgment regarding the propriety of any specific procedure must be made by the physician in light of all the circumstances presented by the individual patient.